Meeting Street Academy students learning 2 to 5 grade levels above their peers

 The school’s president Jordyn Johnson showed us how students and staff track their progress.

-An average 6th grader is testing above a 9th grade level in reading and 11th in math.
+An average sixth-grader is testing above a ninth-grade level in reading and 11th in math.

 “I am very grateful to come here because it’s so interesting to learn,” Johnson said.